 Students in the PhD in Public Affairs program at the School of Public Affairs are motivated to serve their communities through research, teaching, and practice.
 They receive advanced training in theories and methods related to public administration, public management, public policy, political economy, policy analysis, research design, and multi-method data collection and analysis.
 They conduct research on various topics such as public finance, environmental policy, non-profit management, criminal justice and criminology, education policy, public health, and social policy.

 Our PhD students and faculty support one another in professional and academic excellence.
 One example of our supportive environment is the School of Public Affairs PhD Student Association (SPAPSA), which is a student-led association with a mission to establish a community of students who support each other through the sharing of experience and knowledge across PhD cohorts.

 Our students also receive a host of opportunities for further engagement and development through conference attendance, fellowships and scholarships, and publishing with faculty.
 Additionally, our faculty regularly host trainings, panels, and other extra-curricular opportunities specifically for PhD students.
 The School of Public Affairs community creates a space where PhD students are empowered to continually learn and grow as they learn new and innovative ways of serving local, state, national, and international communities.

 Students who are on the job market have completed their coursework and preliminary exam and are in the process of defending their dissertation and applying for academic or practitioner positions.

 PhD candidates have completed the course requirements of the program and passed their preliminary exam.
 They have either completed or will soon complete their colloquium.

 These students are currently completing the course requirements for the PhD program and have not yet taken their preliminary exam.

-Associate Professor; Associate Program Director, Doctor of Philosophy in Public Affairs
+Associate Professor; Program Director, Doctor of Philosophy in Public Affairs